 Prescription drug addiction is no joke.
 If someone you love is struggling with abuse of prescription drugs, they need detox and rehab to manage the addiction.
 Many of these drugs can cause very serious withdrawal symptoms if not properly detoxed.
 It’s time to stop living in the chains of prescription drug abuse and start living a life out loud.

-Why You Should Consider Inpatient Treatment for Prescription Drug Abuse
+Why You Should Consider Inpatient Rehab for Prescription Drug Abuse

-At Mount Regis, we understand how complex a disease addiction is and we know how hard it can be to break through the shackles of such a beast.
+At Mount Regis in Salem, Virginia, we understand how complex a disease addiction is and we know how hard it can be to break through the shackles of such a beast.
 Many of us have overcome addiction ourselves and are ready to put what we know to help you on the path to sobriety.

 When you come to our serene and intimate environment you’ll know you’ve made the right decision in choosing Mount Regis Center for your rehab from prescription drugs.
 Our small group setting will allow you the individualized attention you need to get sober and stay sober.
 You’ll always have a shoulder to lean on when you need us most.